jose-Diaz1002/04.02-ApiRestAmbSpringBoot-Nivel1/README.md

 We will work with an entity called `Fruit`, which contains the following fields:

-- int id;
+- `int id`
-- String name;
+- `String name`
-- int quantityKilos;
+- `int quantityKilos`

+---

-##Package Structure
+## 📂 Package Structure

-cat.itacademy.s04.t02.n01.controllers
-cat.itacademy.s04.t02.n01.model
-cat.itacademy.s04.t02.n01.services
-cat.itacademy.s04.t02.n01.repository
-cat.itacademy.s04.t02.n01.exception
+- `cat.itacademy.s04.t02.n01.controllers`
+- `cat.itacademy.s04.t02.n01.model`
+- `cat.itacademy.s04.t02.n01.services`
+- `cat.itacademy.s04.t02.n01.repository`
+- `cat.itacademy.s04.t02.n01.exception`

+---

-##⚠️ Best Practices
+## ⚠️ Best Practices

-Use ResponseEntity to handle all HTTP responses.
+- Use `ResponseEntity` to handle all HTTP responses.

-Follow REST API standards for naming and HTTP status codes.
+- Follow REST API standards for naming and HTTP status codes.

-Implement centralized error handling using a GlobalExceptionHandler.
+- Implement centralized error handling using a `GlobalExceptionHandler`.

-GlobalExceptionHandler
+### GlobalExceptionHandler

 Implement a global exception handler to ensure that:

-All errors are caught and returned in a consistent format.
+- All errors are caught and returned in a consistent format.

-The application remains robust and easier to deb
+- The application remains robust and easier to debug.

+---